EwilsonS/Wilson_MCV_framework/README.md

 # wilsonMCV_framework
 MVC framework to begin any php build

+Change config/config.php to reflect your database info and website name

 If you change the root name Be sure to change the .htaccess file in the public folder to reflect your own project.
 See below (RewriteBase).

 ```